Meet The Wealthiest Person In Every US State

 Leon Gorman is both the former president and former chairman of the clothing company L.L.
 Bean.

-The 79-year-old was L.L.
-Bean's grandson, and under his leadership, the clothing company evolved from a $US2.5 million catalogue company with a single store in Freeport into $US1.5 billion company with 5,000 employees.
+The 78-year-old was L.L.
+Bean's grandson, and under his leadership, the clothing company evolved from a $US2.5 million catalogue company with a single store in Freeport into $1.5 billion company with 5,000 employees.

-Mack C. Chase is the founder of the oil and gas company Mack Energy Corporation, and owns a host of other businesses.
-He also heads up the nonprofit Chase Foundation.

-Despite being a well-known businessman, Chase prefers to stay out of the public eye.

 Source: Wealth-X